KarimAnani/SquaresGame/README.md

 # Readme
-I wanted to code something in a few hours, since I had sudden downtime and hadn't coded in about a decade, and this game (imaginatively titled "Squares") was the result.
+I wanted to code something in a few hours, since I had sudden downtime and hadn't coded anything except some personal work tools in about a decade (I couldn't even remember how to loop!), and this game (imaginatively titled "Squares") was the result.
 My goal was to make something from start to finish.
 Short of a main menu, including the ability to restart the game, I succeeded.
 I hope it's fun.

 Just run the main file.